microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

 * Immediately display an error that the commandline is invalid, and that a commandline should start with a `new-tab ; `?

-**TODO**: This ^ is left for discussion.
 In my initial implementation, I resolved this by assuming there was an implicit `new-tab` command, and that felt right.
+The team has discussed this, and concluded that's the correct behavior.
+In the words of @DHowett-MSFT:

+> In favor of "implicit `new-tab`": `wt.exe` without any arguments is _already_
+> an implicit `new-window` or `new-tab`; we can't claw back the implicitness and
+> ease of use in that one, so I think in the spirit of keeping that going WT
+> should automatically do anything necessary to service a command (`wt
+> split-pane` should operate in a new tab or new window, etc.)

 We should also make sure that when we add support for the `open-settings` command, that command by itself should not imply a `new-tab`. `wt open-settings`